oat-sa/taohub-articles/forge/Bt26tag2.md

 -   Make sure you have installed the packages :<br/>

-    “redis-server” (on the server you want to use for the storage)<br/>
+    “redis-server” (on the server you want to use for the storage)\
     “phpredis” on the tao application server

 <!-- -->